Result of the CDT

 -

-– Also show operations that are not included in CDT.
-By clicking this button you can also show the operations in the work centers in the order structure which are not included in the CDT.
+– Hide operations that do not include loading.
+By clicking this button you can also show the operations in the work centers in the order structure which do not include loading.

 With the help of the result window you can investigate where there are critical operations and material, that is, which suppliers and work centers have the greatest difference between the planned delivery date/finish date and the actual delivery date/finish date.
 The difference is shown in number of work days.
 This is a help to be able to replan orders to make them ready for delivery sooner.